ABCs of full-time RV living

 Establishing a full-time RV budget

 When establishing a budget you will need some flexibility – things happen, plans change.
 A good starting point is to look at the current day-to-day expenses that you will still have when full-timing.
-As we put most of our expenses on a credit card or paid online I could get a rough idea of costs we would still have.
+As we put most of our expenses on a credit card or are paid online, I could get a rough idea of costs we would still have.

 We already owned our house and our RV.
 It was easy to see that full-time RV living could be equal to or exceed our current monthly expenses.
 The highest costs would be gas, campsites and potential RV repairs.